SanskritiHarmukh/Forecasting-Stock-Market-Index/README.md

 **1.** Make sure you have python installed in your system already.
 If not, you can install it using in following command your terminal for installation
 ```
 sudo apt install python:latest
 ```
- **2.** check version using
+ *check version using,
  ```
  python3 --version
  ```
-**3.**.
+**2.**.
 Now, for installing and managing the software packages, we'll first install pip using
 ```
 sudo apt install python3.8
 ```